 Document Type : Original Article

 When it comes to evaluating mining projects, uncertainty plays a significant role, particularly in the analysis of mining economic characteristics, which makes the assessment of a mining project erroneous and untrustworthy.
 The volatility of mineral prices is a major cause of economic ambiguity and concern.
 Economic uncertainty has extensively been examined in mining production project planning, but the majority of the study has focused on single-element deposits, with little emphasis devoted to the significance of pricing uncertainty in two-element deposits.
 Using a three-dimensional tree model, this study investigates how design could be affected by the pricing uncertainty of two different elements.
-In this model, not only annual volatility but also monthly volatility are considered due to momentary changes in the price of several elements.
-To authenticate the proposed model, a numerical example was resolved using discounted cash flow, binomial tree, pyramid tree, and three-dimensional modeling techniques, and the results of each approach were compared to those of real-world data.
+In this model, not only annual volatility but also monthly volatility were considered due to momentary changes in the price of several elements.
+To authenticate the proposed model, a numerical example was resolved using discounted cash flow, binomial tree, pyramid tree, and three-dimensional modeling techniques.
+The results of each approach were compared to those of real-world data.
 Following the findings of the current investigation, it can be concluded that the values derived from the suggested model (a net present value of $ 324.2 thousand) are more precise than the values acquired from other approaches, and that they are just 8% out of step with reality.
 Other methods, on the other hand, come up with results that are at least 17% and at most 39% different from those that come from real data.